Finding Subgroups with Significant Treatment Effects: Simulation Study

 Our experimental results are depicted in Figures~\ref{fig:semisynthlog}, \ref{fig:semisynthp} and \ref{fig:semisynthdisc}.
-We find that our \textbf{evidenceres} and \textbf{submod} methods outperform the benchmarks in the medium signal regimes where the signal in the features is relatively low, while being comparable with the alternative methods in the two extreme regimes (very low/very high signal).
+We find that our \textbf{evidenceres} and \textbf{submod} methods outperform the benchmarks in the medium signal regimes where the signal in the features is relatively low.
+Meanwhile, \textbf{evidenceres} and \textbf{submod} remain comparable with alternative methods in the two extreme regimes (very low/very high signal).
 Morever, the performance of both algorithms is comparable, with \textbf{evidenceres} having a slight advantage.
-Moreover, we see that running submodular minimization at the end of the evidence based policy tree has little to no-effect, implying that the greedy tree algorithm not only found good sub-groups, but the assignment that it constructed was optimal for these sub-groups.
+We also see that running submodular minimization at the end of the significance tree has little to no effect.
+This implies not only that the greedy tree algorithm found good subgroups, but also that the assignment that it constructed in a step-by-step manner was appropriate for these subgroups.